silnrsi/font-ramsina/README.txt

 # Ramsina

 Ramsina is a font family for the East Syriac script.
-The font was designed as a revival, or facsimile, of metal type cut in India from around 1920.
+The font was designed as a close revival, or facsimile, of metal type cut in India from around 1920.

 For more details about this project, including its design history and acknowledgements see [FONTLOG.txt](FONTLOG.txt).